libspecinfra/specinfra/README.md

 ### Platforms

-Platforms should be implemented.
+This is a list of platforms should be implemented.
 Specinfra gem supports these platforms.

 * AIX
 * Alpine Linux